darbio/ng2-express-seed/README.md

 Seed project for an Angular 2 (CLI) application with an Express Api deployed to Heroku, secured using Okta OIDC.

+# ng-bootstrap

+This application uses @ng-bootstrap and bootstrap 4 for bootstrap components.

 # Okta

 This application uses Okta as an OIDC compliant IDP.